Structural Training

 Proper alignment and postural positions are the basis for gaining the most functionality from our bodies.
 When energy can flow freely, our organs work as they should, and we use our skeletal structures to generate movement and power.
 Proper functionality in training helps sustain a healthy body and mind.

 Proper alignment also affects the mind.
-When our posture is correct, and our thorax is up and open, there is enough space for our lungs and heart to work correctly.
-Proper placement helps us generate deeper breathing and lets our heartbeat without external pressure.
+When our posture is correct and our thorax is up and open, there is enough space for our lungs and heart to work correctly.
+Proper placement helps us generate deeper breathing and lets our hearts beat without external pressure.
 Neurologically, our body is also accessible for better functionality.

-Structural training is always mindful training, and mindfulness keeps giving us positive growth in all aspects of our training.
+Structural training is always mindful training; mindfulness keeps giving us positive growth in all aspects of our training.
 It helps us maintain a healthy body, prevent injuries, and improve recovery and sleeping scores.

 Comments